PBjr2002/CPP05/README.md

 **Goal:** Introduce a `Form` class that bureaucrats can sign, with grade requirements for signing.

 **Key concepts:**
-- Composition: `Form` class with signing requirements and execution requirements
 - Interaction between `Bureaucrat` and `Form` objects
 - Additional exception handling for form operations
 - Friend functions and operator overloading for output